UncleBill/prism.vim/readme.md

 It is like [peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) for VSCode.

-`prism.vim` turns the current working directory into a certain number, then choose a colorscheme from provided colorscheme list.
+`prism.vim` turns the current working directory into a certain number, with this number, it then chooses a colorscheme from [provided colorscheme list](#setting-colorscheme-space).

 # Screenshots